BillJr99/Ursinus-CS474-Spring2022/_pages/Projects/proj-final.md

     - "Each item required for a grade of D is included"
     - "Each member of the group has a speaking role during the presentation"
     - "The project implementation is substantially correct and of reasonable human-centric design"
-    - "A substantial design plan is included in the submission which documents the UI/UX workflow, affordances and signifiers, modalities, design testing, based on stakeholder input obtained and documented for the report"
+    - "A substantial design plan is included in the submission which documents the requirements, UI/UX workflow, affordances and signifiers, modalities, design testing, based on stakeholder input obtained and documented for the report"
     d:
     - "Each member of the group makes meaningful contributions to the implementation of the project, demonstrated through version control commits or comments in the code"